Randolph Murdaugh Jr.: Circuit solicitor

 Murdaugh announced his campaign for the Democratic Party's nomination to succeeded his father as Circuit solicitor of South Carolina's 14th judicial district, a week after his death in July 1940.

 He won the 1940 special election and served until 1986.
 In his forty-six years in office, Murdaugh ran opposed only twice.
+During his time as solicitor, Murdaugh would send 19 men to the execution chamber, once commenting, "We're going to do everything we can to stop murders.
+Yeah, I think the death penalty is a deterrent."

-A few months after the death of his father, Murdaugh sued the Charleston and Western Carolina Railway, claiming that poor maintenance of the rail crossing had contributed to the accident causing his father's death.
+In October 1940, Murdaugh sued the Charleston and Western Carolina Railway for $100,000, claiming that poor maintenance of the rail crossing had contributed to the accident causing his father's death.
+In his lawsuit, Murdaugh formally hired George Warren as his attorney, who had in fact preceded Murdaugh Sr. as the 14th judicial district solicitor.
 Although there were rumors that the crash was no accident, with some believing that Murdaugh Sr. intentionally stopped his car on the tracks to commit suicide or that the crash was alcohol-related, Charleston and Western Carolina RW settled the lawsuit for an undisclosed sum.
+That same month, Buster appeared at the Hampton County Courthouse for the first time since his father's death, handling 15 criminal cases before then-circuit judge Strom Thurmond.
+The two formed a long-lasting friendship, though Murdaugh would not join Senator Thurmond's switch to the Republican Party in the 1960s, remaining on the state Democratic Party's executive committee for decades.

 Murdaugh was known for "his love of chewing tobacco, his courtroom prowess, and his flair for acting out murders before spellbound juries."
 According to Professor John Blume of Cornell Law School, the South Carolina Supreme Court rebuked Murdaugh several times for improper closing arguments in death penalty cases and for arguing in a rape case that if the defendant was acquitted he would release other accused rapists.
+In 1955, Murdaugh was charged but exonerated of federal tax fraud charges, with judge Clarence Opper commenting, "However much his method of keeping records and assembling information for his tax returns left much to be desired, carelessness is not synonymous with fraud."
 In 1956, he was indicted by a federal grand jury for allegedly warning a bootlegger to move a moonshine still into a neighboring county to avoid the revenuers; he was acquitted.